Erotemic/ubelt/README.rst

 It is as simple to run as ``os.system``, but it returns a dictionary containing the return code, standard out, standard error, and the ``Popen`` object used under the hood.

+This utility is designed to provide as consistent as possible behavior across different platforms.
+We aim to support Windows, Linux, and OSX.

 .. code:: python